-You'll start your day with a sunrise safari jeep tour with the park rangers in search of tigers and other animals, before heading back for lunch and a rest and then going out in the jeeps again in the afternoon to maximize your chances of seeing the park's most elusive residents.
-Opt to take a visit the historic Ranthambore Fort to enjoy panoramic views over this stunning national park, which was the historic hunting ground of the Maharajas of Jaipur, before becoming a designated wildlife sanctuary in the 1950s.
+You'll start your day with a sunrise safari jeep tour with the park rangers in search of tigers and other animals before heading back for lunch and a rest and then going out in the jeeps again in the afternoon to maximize your chances of seeing the park's most elusive residents.
+Opt to take a visit to the historic Ranthambore Fort to enjoy panoramic views over this stunning national park, which was the historic hunting ground of the Maharajas of Jaipur before becoming a designated wildlife sanctuary in the 1950s.

-Day 7: Ranthambore to Jaipur
+Day 7: Transfer to Jaipur

 This morning, leave Ranthambore and its tigers behind and drive to Jaipur, one of India's most fascinating and beautiful cities and cultural hubs.
-You'll set off after breakfast and arrive in around noon, so you can capture a glimpse of life in the countryside from the windows as we make our way to the Pink City.
+You'll set off after breakfast and arrive around noon, so you can capture a glimpse of life in the countryside from the windows as we make our way to the Pink City.

-Day 8: Jaipur Sightseeing
+Day 8: Explore Jaipur

-Then visit the magical Amer Fort—also known as the Amber Fort—a massive palace built in the Hindu-Muslim style.
+Then visit the magical Amer Fort—also known as the Amer Palace Fort—a massive palace built in the Hindu-Muslim style.
 Explore the Sheesh Mahal—the mirror room—with its thousands of mirrored tiles adorning every surface, and head up to the walls for beautiful views overlooking the surrounding mountains and the Lake.
 Next, head back to the city to see the magnificent City Palace, with its unique blend of traditional Rajasthani and Mughal architecture.
 This massive palace complex was built in 1727, when the Kachwaha-Rajput ruler, king Sawai Jai Singh II, moved his capital from the fort at Amer to Jaipur.

 End your city tour with a trip to the Jantar Mantar, an 18th-century observatory built by Jai Singh II.
 Intended to measure the time of day to within half a second, compile astronomical tables, and predict the movements of the sun, moon, and the planets, this is one of nineteen astronomical instruments built by the founder of Jaipur and has been declared a UNESCO world heritage site.

-Day 9: Return to Delhi & Depart
+Day 9: Return to Delhi, Depart